 All families at the Safehouse cook for themselves, but dinner is often enjoyed as a community at the dining room table.
-The kitchen is fully stocked by volunteer grocery shoppers once a week.
+The kitchen is fully stocked.
 The staff also keeps extra supplies of everything – from food to cleaning supplies – in our storage area.

 In May 2009, Doorways became the only shelter in Virginia, and one of nine in the country, to offer safe shelter for people and pets fleeing violence.
 The all-weather kennel, which has heat, air conditioning and indoor/outdoor areas, can house dogs, cats and other small animals like hamsters and turtles.

 In 2015, Doorways expanded our shelter capacity for survivors of domestic violence with safe apartments.
 Through unique partnerships with the affordable housing providers, Doorways leases apartments to use as emergency, temporary shelter for survivors.
 This location not only expands our capacity to serve more, but also enhances our ability to serve survivors with special needs.